foxdonut/meiosis/docs/lessons/setup-js-services.md

 Services can also be nested using nested components, which we will look at next.

 @docs-nav-start
-@nav-prev:setup-view-library.html:View Library
+@nav-prev:setup-js-view-library.html:View Library
-@nav-setup-toc
+@nav-setup-js-toc
-@nav-next:setup-nested-components.html:Nested Components
+@nav-next:setup-js-nested-components.html:Nested Components
 @docs-nav-end